A Reset MapStill Becoming

 When your capacity shifts, your plan should shift with it.

-This is what someone with limited capacity and immediate income uncertainty receives.
+This is a sample from a Reset Map for someone with limited capacity and immediate income uncertainty.
 Your answers produce a different plan.

 Limited capacity